 Composing…

 69 deity pages across 6 traditional groupings — from the ten avatars of Viṣṇu to the ten Mahāvidyās of the Devī tradition.
-Each group is internally coherent, with members defined by a specific scriptural narrative or iconographic system.

 Ten primary descents of Vishnu to restore dharma when adharma rises.
 The traditional list (Bhagavata Purana 1.3.24): Matsya, Kurma, Varaha, Narasimha, Vamana, Parashurama, Rama, Krishna, Buddha, Kalki.
 Some traditions (especially Gaudiya) substitute Balarama for Buddha.